 Bottom Line: Keep track of how your skin is reacting to various foods and lifestyle patterns.

 10. Switch to Natural Makeup + Skin Care Products

 It’s estimated that over 12 million adults are applying chemicals to their bodies every single day that are classified as probable or known carcinogens.
 And it’s not to mention daily exposure to chemicals that are probable or known disrupters to fertility and fetal development (13).
-What’s worse, many of these people probably have no idea that what they’re putting on their skin and hair is harmful.
+Sadly, many people have no idea that what they’re putting on their skin and hair is harming their health.

 Bottom Line: Pay attention to what you put on your skin and hair.
 Replace traditional products with more natural options to minimize toxic load.

 A nutrient-dense, whole foods diet accompanied by stress management, physical activity, and adequate sleep are all crucial for healthy skin.
 If you’re doing all these things and still need help overcoming acne, Holistic Nutrition Coaching can help you get to the bottom of root health issues and create a personalized plan to overcome acne and other symptoms for good!

 You might enjoy these other posts related to skin health!

 About the author: Sarah Fennewald is currently a Dietetic Intern at the University of Houston.
 She completed her B.S. in Dietetics at Fontbonne University in St. Louis, Missouri.
 Her goal is to use her nutrition knowledge to empower individuals to make real life changes that will improve their quality of life.

 Disclaimer: Information on this site is intended only for informational purposes and is not a substitute for medical advice.
 Always consult with a trusted healthcare provider before implementing significant dietary change.
 Read additional disclaimer info here.